 Continuing students are encouraged to enroll in classes as soon as online registration is open for the next semester.
 Pre-enrollment gives students the opportunity to schedule classes before they are filled and for the Financial Aid Office to process financial aid.
 A pre-enrolled student may add or drop classes before the tuition deadline without a penalty.
-Students should refer to the Course Changes and Pre-enrollment Policies in the Academic Information section of this catalog.
+Students should refer to Course Changes (Add/Drop or Withdrawal) in the Academic Information section of this catalog.